suntar/tcl-device/Readme.md

 ```

 Note that library itself does not know anything about commands used by certain
 devices, it just provides connection.
+For the next layer see DeviceRole library.

-Library provides IO locking (one device can be used by a few programs
+Library provides IO locking (one device can be used by a few programs or
-without collisions) and optional high-level locking (one program can lock
+by severel threads in one program without collisions) and optional
-a device for a long time).
+high-level locking (one program can lock a device for a long time).

-Library provides logging of all commands and answers.
+Library provides logging of all device communications: if there is a file
+`/var/log/tcl-device/<name>` then all communication with the device
+<name> is appended to this file.
+This allows to start/stop logging
+without restarting and modifing programs.

 ## Interface (see `Device/device.tcl`)
 ---